 Disclosure for each product or solution included in the test which data is transmitted to the cloud.

-The Command Line Interface (CLI) of the product or solution with documented parameters.

 An Application Program Interface (API) for the product or solution to access the Vendor’s cloud.

-Informative Reference.
-Cloud.
-AMTSO Best Practices for Testing in-the-Cloud Security Products.
-The term’s “cloud” and “in the cloud” refer, respectively, to the internet (or other resources external to a protected system) and to resources and technologies run or served from there – online detection databases reputation system, black- and whitelists, managed services and so on.

-[The Test Plan may include a requirement that any disputes from a participant must be accompanied by an element of proof, or evidence that the dispute is legitimate, rather than just the participant’s statement of disagreement. ]
+The Test Plan may include a requirement that any disputes from a participant must be accompanied by an element of proof, or evidence that the dispute is legitimate, rather than just the participant’s statement of disagreement.

 Voluntary Participants.
 In response to the Test Plan, all Vendors may choose to become a Voluntary Participant, by providing notification to the Tester in the manner designated in the Test Plan and complying with the AMTSO Voluntary Participant Requirements, set forth below.

-Voluntary Participant Requirements.
+Voluntary Participant Disclosure Requirements.
 A Voluntary Participant shall provide the following disclosures to the Tester:

-The Specific Data, defined in Section [__] above.
+The Specific Data, defined in Section [6.3] above.